CommittedtoQuality/CommittedtoQuality/README.md

 education:
   [
-    "MBA in International Business and Finance, University of La Verne", "Marketing and Advertising Management, UCLA",
+    "MBA in International Business and Finance, University of La Verne", "Marketing and Advertising Management, UCLA"
   ]
 company: Guild